-So many Oscar winners gush, "l would like to thank the academy" that it's become a cliche.
+So many Oscar winners gush, "l would like to thank the Academy" that it's become a cliché.
 But what is the Academy, anyway?
 And why should it be thanked?

-The Academy is involved in a lot of different projects -- from film preservation to developing new film technology -- but it's best known for its yearly awards ceremony.
+The Academy is involved in a lot of different projects — from film preservation to developing new film technology — but it's best known for its yearly awards ceremony.
 The purpose of the Academy Awards is to promote excellence in filmmaking by honoring extraordinary achievements from the previous year.

-Members of the academy, including actors, producers, directors and a variety of other film craftsmen, choose who will receive the awards that year by casting ballots.
-So when a winner thanks the academy, he or she is really thanking all their professional peers who collectively decided to bestow the honor.
-They're also thanking the organization as a whole, which decided to hand out awards in the first place.
+Members of the Academy, including actors, producers, directors and a variety of other film craftsmen, choose who will receive the awards that year by casting ballots.
+So, when a winner thanks the Academy, he or she is really thanking all their professional peers who collectively decided to bestow the honor.
+They're also thanking the organization, as a whole, which decided to hand out awards in the first place.

 That's the story of the Academy, in a nutshell.
 But then who's Oscar?
 In the next section, we'll get acquainted.